ELECTRIC CARS: present or future?

 THE FUTURE IS CLOSER

 Fiat's future is increasingly electric.
 Indeed, electrifying.
-The year 2020 will be the turning point for the FCA group.
-The zero-emission variant of the Italian citycar should be part of a totally new project, which should also include the new generation of Panda.
+The year 2020 will be the turning point for the Fiat.
+The zero-emission variant of the original italian citycar marks the start of a new chapter for the Fiat brand.
 The company recently announced the extension of the solidarity contracts until the end of 2019 to prepare the production lines for the new car.

 The new electric Fiat 500 made its debut in 2020.
 It will be a totally new model, which will only run on battery power and will not use traditional petrol and diesel engines.
 The electric Fiat 500 will be produced at the Mirafiori plant in Turin and will be equipped with batteries developed with Samsung.